jmcclell/JLMAwsBundle/README.md

         # ... #
 ```

 The general idea is that there are repeating blocks of service definitions keyed by service type and name.
 The first block is ```default_settings``` at the root level.
-These are global settings that all other services extend from (by default) and in many configurations i the only place where you'll need to add configuration such as credentials.
+These are global settings that all other services extend from (by default) and in many configurations is the only place where you'll need to add configuration such as credentials.

 Below that under ```services``` is there you define all the services you wish to use.
 Directly below ```services``` is where you define the service type that you wish to configure.
 Under each service type, you may define one or more named services of that type.
 This allows you to have more than one S3 client, for example.
 Perhaps one for each region.
-You may optionally choose not to include any named services, but rater just set the value of the service type to ```true``` or ```null```.
+You may optionally choose not to include any named services, but rather just set the value of the service type to ```true``` or ```null```.
 This will create a single default version of that service.

 The configuraiton below would enable the default version of all available services: